Joe Burrow: Personal life

+In 2024, Burrow bought one of the ten replicas of the Batmobile from The Dark Knight film trilogy for $2.9 million to add to his car collection.

+Political views

 In the wake of the Roe v.
 Wade being overturned in June 2022, Burrow spoke out on Instagram in favor of abortion rights in the United States.
-Following the Uvalde elementary school shooting, Burrow expressed his support for stricter gun control reforms during a press conference.
+Following the Uvalde school shooting, Burrow expressed his support for stricter gun control reforms during a press conference.